skip to main content

 In addition, applicants are required to have:

 • Two or more years of relevant employment in education or an education-related field.
 In some cases, relevant volunteering work in community-based activities may be considered.
+Preference will be given to applicants with an undergraduate degree in education or a field related to their field of study.

 Applicants who do not meet the standard admissions requirements may be considered for admission under the Faculty of Education’s Flexible Admissions Policy.
+Yorkville University reserves the right to refuse admission or ask admitted students to withdraw from the program in special circumstances.

 English Language Requirements